WHAT ARE THE PUBLIC HUMANITIES?

 c) submit a written report before the following year’s institute.

-Undergraduate participants will agree to attend and participate in scheduled programming for the entire week the institute is in session, to adhere to a code of conduct, and to check in as scheduled each day with the Student Experience Coordinator.
+Undergraduate participants will agree to attend and participate in scheduled programming for the entire week the institute is in session (with the exception of built-in travel days on 6/2 and 6/8), to adhere to a code of conduct, and to check in as scheduled each day with the Student Experience Coordinator.
 They will also agree to submit a 1-2 page report on their experience to their faculty mentor.